 Several literatures are available in the entire world for the impact of agriculture, because is an old phenomenon.
-Some researchers had agreed that agricultural sector has a direct relationship with economic growth.
+Some researchers had agreed that agricultural (agrarian) sector has a direct relationship with economic growth.
 While others, had agreed to some extent in that agricultural sector in the emerging countries-such as Nigeria is fundamentally crude method.
+Hence much is not being expected as profit.

-In the discussion of contribution of agriculture to economic growth, [13] examined the analysis of the contribution of agricultural sector on the Nigerian economic development, the multiple regression was used to analyze the panel data, the result indicated a positive relationship between Gross Domestic Product (GDP) vis-avis domestic saving, government expenditure on agriculture and foreign direct investment between the period of 1986-2007.
+In the discussions of contribution of agriculture to economic growth, [13] examined the analysis of the contribution of agricultural sector on the Nigerian economic development, the multiple regression was used to analyze the panel data, the result indicated a positive relationship between Gross Domestic Product (GDP) vis-avis domestic saving, government expenditure on agriculture and foreign direct investment between the period of 1986-2007.
 Despite these laudable efforts, Nigeria's agricultural sector is still characterized by low yields, attributable to the use of crude implements, a low level of inputs and limited areas under cultivation, among others.